richb-hanover/CeroWrtScripts/README.md

     root@cerowrt:/usr/lib/CeroWrtScripts# sh netperfrunner.sh
     [date/time] Testing netperf.bufferbloat.net (ipv4) with 4 streams down and up
         while pinging gstatic.com.
 Takes about 60 seconds.
-    Download:  5.02 Mbps
+    Download:  5.29 Mbps
-      Upload:  0.41 Mbps
+      Upload:  0.39 Mbps
-     Latency: (in msec, 61 pings, 15.00% packet loss)
+     Latency: (in msec, 64 pings, 1.54% packet loss)
-         Min: 44.494
+         Min: 37.493
-       10pct: 44.494
+       10pct: 41.625
-      Median: 66.438
+      Median: 61.724
-         Avg: 68.559
+         Avg: 63.557
-       90pct: 79.049
+       90pct: 84.536
-         Max: 140.421
+         Max: 118.194

 **Note:** The download and upload speeds reported may be considerably lower than your line's rated speed.
 This is not a bug, nor is it a problem with your internet connection.
-That's because the acknowledge messages sent back to the sender consume a significant fraction of the link's capacity (as much as 25%).
+That's because the acknowledge messages for one stream can consume a significant fraction (as much as 25%) of the link's capacity in the opposite direction.

 ---
 ## networkhammer.sh

-This script continually invokes the netperfrunner script to provide a heavy load.
+This script continually invokes the netperfrunner script to provide a long-running heavy load.
 It runs forever - Ctl-C will interrupt it.

 ---
 ## config-cerowrt.sh